 - Make the filling: Whisk the eggs, brown sugar, corn syrup, melted butter, and vanilla in a large bowl.
 Fold in the pecan halves and chocolate chips.

-When done, the center of the pie will be slightly soft but not liquid-y, the top of the pie will be opaque, and the pecans will be nicely toasted and brown.
+When done, the center of the pie will be slightly soft but not runny.
+The top of the pie will be opaque, and the pecans will be nicely toasted and brown.

 How to Store Chocolate Pecan Pie

-Chocolate pecan pie can be stored in the refrigerator for up to 5 days or it can be frozen for up to 3 months.
-To freeze, cover the cooled pie with plastic wrap and store it in an airtight container in the freezer.
-When ready to serve, thaw overnight in the refrigerator before serving.
+Chocolate pecan pie can be stored in the refrigerator for up to 5 days.
+Or, you can freeze it for up to 3 months.
+To freeze, cover the cooled pie with plastic wrap, and store it in an airtight container in the freezer.
+When ready to serve, thaw overnight in the refrigerator.

 The most likely reason is that the pie was not baked long enough or it didn’t cool properly.
-Make sure to bake the pie for 50 minutes or until the center is set and the top is opaque.
+Bake the pie for 50 minutes or until the center sets and the top is opaque.
 Let it cool completely before slicing and serving.

 Yes, the filling will thicken as it cools.
-Always let chocolate pecan pie cool completely before you slice it up and serve it.
+Always let your pie cool completely before you slice and serve.
 If needed, you can refrigerate or freeze the pie to help it set faster.

-Yes, you can freeze chocolate pecan pie for up to 3 months.
-To do this, wrap the cooled pie with plastic wrap and place in an airtight container before freezing.
-Thaw it in the refrigerator, then enjoy!
+Yes, you can freeze this pie for up to 3 months.
+To do this, wrap the cooled pie with plastic wrap, and place it in an airtight container before freezing.
+Thaw it in the refrigerator, and enjoy!

 Chocolate Pecan Pie